2013–14 Biathlon World Cup – Sprint Men

-The 2013–14 Biathlon World Cup – Sprint Men started at Friday November 29 in Östersund and will finish Thursday March 20 in Holmenkollen.
+The 2013–14 Biathlon World Cup – Sprint Men started on Friday November 29 in Östersund and finished Thursday March 20 in Holmenkollen.
 Defending titlist is Martin Fourcade of France.

 Competition format

 The 7.5 kilometres sprint race is the third oldest biathlon event; the distance is skied over three laps.
 The biathlete shoots two times at any shooting lane, first prone, then standing, totalling 10 targets.
 For each missed target the biathlete has to complete a penalty lap of around 150 metres.
 Competitors' starts are staggered, normally by 30 seconds.